Food trucks can be a fun addition to your school parent group’s family event. Here are some details to think about before hiring one.

 Insurance and permits: Have truck operators provide proof of insurance and health department license.
 Some local governments limit the number of food trucks at events or have regulations for trucks preparing food on site rather than serving food prepared elsewhere, like cupcakes.
 To get an idea of the rules in your area, search online for "food truck rules in (your town)."

-When it comes to food trucks, options abound.
+When it comes to food trucks, there are many options.
+Check out the 20 most popular mouth-watering menu items for some inspiration.
 If you don’t have specific food trucks in mind, find out if favorite local restaurants operate food trucks and sample offerings from some food trucks at festivals in your area.
 Keep in mind that the food you choose should appeal to both kids and parents.

 Popular options include: